malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 Looking at the nucleation rate and the crystal growth rate separately.

-Nucleation occurs when a fluctuation in the liquid state, forms a crystalline configuration which is stable long enough to grow.
+Nucleation occurs when a fluctuation in the liquid state, forms a crystalline configuration stable enough to grow.
 The size of this is influenced by the chemical energy difference between the liquid and the crystal phases, as well as the energy penalty of the interface between them.